 End your first night in Montréal on La Grande Roue de Montréal

-Spend your last morning in Québec City at the Huron-Wendat Museum, located 30 minutes outside of the city.
+Spend your last morning in Québec City at the Huron-Wendat Museum, located 30 minutes outside the city.
 Browse the collection of artifacts, exhibits, and interactive displays that highlight the traditions, customs, and way of life of this First Nations group indigenous to North America.
 The museum aims to teach and popularize the history, culture, and arts of the Huron-Wendat people, so you can immerse yourself in the experience with workshops covering a wide range of topics, like traditional crafts, storytelling, and music and dance classes.

 In the afternoon, head to the station and jump on a three-hour train to Montréal, Québec's largest city.
 If you're hungry, make your way to the trendy Plateau Mont-Royal neighborhood full of cozy bistros, trendy cafés, and intimate eateries.
 Then, end your night with a ride on La Grande Roue de Montréal, Canada's largest observation wheel, set on the banks of the St. Lawrence River.
 Enjoy panoramic views of the Old Port and tranquil water below from your climate-controlled pod before settling in at your hotel for the night.